Carey Baker: Military service

 In 2007, Baker was part of a thirteen-member team of Florida Army National Guardsmen sent to train soldiers from former Soviet Union satellite countries.

-During his military career, Baker graduated from numerous military courses and schools, including the U.S. Army Jungle Operation School and the U.S. Army Pathfinder School.
-He retired in 2013, after serving over thirty-one years and attaining the rank of First Sergeant.

 Awards and decorations

 Political career

-In 2000, a record 83 incumbent state legislators were forced to retire due to term-limits added to the Florida Constitution by 77 percent of the voters in 1992.
-Included in this group was Representative Stan Bainter of Eustis, causing the House District 25 seat to be open for the first time since 1986.
-The 25th House District included southwest Marion County, east Lake County, northwest Seminole County and west Volusia County.

-Baker ran for the Republican nomination, defeating Betty Hensinger, a Lake County businesswoman, in the primary election.
-In the November general election, he defeated DeBary Democrat Rick Dwyer, a computer consultant, to secure election to the Florida House of Representatives.
-Baker was subsequently reelected to the House in 2002 without opposition.
-While serving in the Florida House of Representatives, Baker served as the Vice Chair of the Juvenile Justice Committee (2001–2002), Co-chair of the Agriculture & Environment Appropriations Sub-Committee (2003–2004) and served on the Fiscal Policy and Resources Committee (2001–2002), Insurance Committee (2001–2002) and the Workforce and Technical Skills Committee (2001–2002).

-In 2004, Anna Cowin, the Leesburg Republican who held the 20th District State Senate Seat, announced that she would not seek re-election to her seat and instead would run for Lake County Superintendent of Schools.
-Baker announced his intention to run for the Senate seat and won the 2004 special election.
+In 2004, Baker won a special election for the 20th District State Senate Seat after incumbent Anna Cowin announced she would run for Lake County Superintendent of Schools.
 He was re-elected to full terms in 2006 and 2008.
-The 20th Senate district includes parts of Marion, Sumter, Lake, Volusia and Seminole counties.
-While serving in the Florida Senate, he served as Chairman of the Senate Government Operations Committee and on the Senate Transportation Committee, Senate Agriculture Committee, and Senate General Government Appropriation Committee.
+The 20th Senate district includes parts of Marion, Sumter, Lake, Volusia, and Seminole counties.
+While serving in the Florida Senate, he was chairman of the Senate Government Operations Committee and on the Senate Transportation Committee, Senate Agriculture Committee, and Senate General Government Appropriation Committee.

-In 2012, Baker narrowly defeated long-time incumbent Ed Havill for the position of Property Appraiser of Lake County, Florida, and ran unopposed in 2016.
+In 2012, Baker defeated Ed Havill for the position of property appraiser of Lake County, Florida, and ran unopposed in 2016.
 In 2014, Baker was elected president of the Florida Association of Property Appraisers.